The 10-day Local Food Challenge is open to anyone.

 Then what?

-As a community we’ll learn about what works – and doesn’t – in a local food challenge like this.
+We’ll learn about what works – and doesn’t.
 We’ll learn about ourselves, our farmers, our friends, our communities and the relational food system we want.
 You may change everything – from your mind to your profession to your life!